johnwcowan/r7rs-work/AgnosticSql.md

 The S-expressions aren't the prettiest things in the world, but I think they are reasonably legible.
 The user, or the code that creates the S-expressions, still has to know SQL, of course.

-Here are the representation convention.
+Here are the representation conventions:

   * A Scheme number, boolean, or bytevector is converted to a SQL number, boolean, or bit literal.